Stewart Robson: Media career

 Robson has teamed up with Martin Tyler as the commentary duo for the non-UK international feed of the FA Cup and the UEFA Champions League.
 He worked for Arsenal TV as co-commentator.
-He commentated for BT Sport for the 2012 African Cup Of Nations.
+He commentated for BT Sport for the 2012 African Cup of Nations.
 He has also appeared on Absolute Radio's Rock'n'Roll Football alongside Jim Proudfoot.
 Robson is a regular contributor on the football podcast released by The Times in conjunction with their weekly football supplement The Game.
-He has also presented on TalkSPORT.
+He has also presented on Talksport.
 He also works for BT Sport as a co-commentator for UEFA Champions League, UEFA Europa League, Bundesliga, and Serie A. For the 2014 FIFA World Cup and UEFA Euro 2016, Robson partnered with Jon Champion and with Ian Darke on Euro 2020 for ESPN's coverage in the United States.
-He now serves as the lead co-commentator for FA Cup and EFL matches on ESPN alongside Champion.
+He now serves as the lead color commentator for FA Cup and EFL matches on ESPN alongside Champion and Tyler.
 He also commentates on La Liga and Bundesliga for ESPN with Rob Palmer and Derek Rae.